geon0325/image_clustering/README.md

 + fc_nn_model.json
 + fc_nn_weight.h5

-This two files are each feature extracting FC layer's structure and weights.
+These two files are each feature extracting FC layer's structure and weights.
 + classifier_model.json
 + classifier_weight.h5

-This two files are each pair classifier structure and weights.

-If you want to retrain our model, you can run "training.py"
+If you want to retrain the model, you can run "training.py" with training dataset path following.
-<pre><code>$ python3 training.py</pre></code>
+<pre><code>$ python3 training.py ../train_dataset</pre></code>
-This code retrain our model and save above 4 files in directory that training.py is in.

 ## Notes
-Our model contains additional configuration "DROP_P" in config.py that means drop probability of feature pairs.
-It makes our model can run using less memory.

-In config.py line 22
+Our model contains additional configuration "DROP_P" in config.py.
+It enables our model run using less memory.
+If your computer's memory seems to be unbearable, raise DROP_P by modifying values in config.py line 22
 <pre><code>DROP_P = 0.0</code></pre>
+or run make_labels_pred.py giving additional argument.
+<pre><code>$ python3 make_labels_pred.py -1 0.95</code></pre>